ugurcan-sonmez-95/BlackJack_Game/README.md

 ## About

-* This is a command line version of BlackJack game.
-* It was written in Python 3.
+* This is a BlackJack game that was written in Python 3.

 ### Basic Rules